Table of Contents

 The retropharyngeal space, as the name suggests, lies behind the pharynx.
 It is bounded anteriorly by the buccopharyngeal fascia, posteriorly by the prevertebral fascia and laterally by the carotid sheaths.
 Superiorly, it extends to the base of the skull and inferiorly to the mediastinum.

 A review conducted in the Children’s Hospital of Michigan showed a 4.5 increase in the cases of retropharyngeal abscess over the past few years.
 Similarly, different studies conducted in different hospitals in the United States showed an increase in the cases of retropharyngeal abscess over time.

 Worldwide, the incidence has reportedly been increasing due to late diagnosis and treatment.
 It is usually common in children under 5 years of age and its possible cause can be attributed to poor dental hygiene and dental infections.

 Retropharyngeal abscess is less common in females and is more prevalent among males.

 - Drooling of saliva

 Causes and Diagnosis of Pediatric Retropharyngeal Abscess

 The disease is caused by aerobic, as well as anaerobic organisms.
-Aerobic organisms include staphylococcus aureus and beta hemolytic streptococci.
+Aerobic organisms include Staphylococcus aureus and beta-hemolytic streptococci.
 Anaerobic organisms include bacteroides and veillonella.
-Gram negative organisms include haemophilus parainfluenzae and bartonella henselae.
+Gram-negative organisms include haemophilus parainfluenzae and bartonella henselae.

 As the infection is present in the deep spaces, a definitive diagnosis is made by a CT scan.
 A lateral neck radiograph shows the presence of infection in approximately 80% of the cases.
-Retropharyngeal abscess is suspected in cases where the retropharyngeal space is half of the size of second cervical vertebra.
+Retropharyngeal abscess is suspected in cases where the retropharyngeal space is half of the size of the second cervical vertebra.